21 CALS Majors to Prep You for Success

 Combine medicine, food chemistry, cell biology, and biochemistry, and focus on nutrition and foods in health/disease for humans.
 Choose either dietetics and become a registered dietitian (RD) or nutrition and prepare for careers in the food/food supplement industries and nutrition research.

 Training in fundamental sciences, customized with electives in fields like genetics, genomics, development, biotechnology, plant pathology, environmental horticulture and sustainable agriculture.
-Optional research training prepare students for post-graduate studies and careers.
+Optional research training prepares students for post-graduate studies and careers.

 Retail marketing of products and services to consumers.
 Examine marketing and management principles applied across a spectrum of national and global businesses including store, catalog, internet and service firms that support these retailers.
 One of the few 4-year undergraduate retailing programs nationally.